1lltorm/my-post/README.md

-# hubr
+# my-post

-hubr is simple a web application with the ability to create and moderate posts and much more
+my-post is simple a web application with the ability to create and moderate posts and much more

 * [Technologies](#technologies)
 * [Features](#features)